-You find black jet in Poland, Germany, France, Spain, Russia, the USA, and India.
+You find black jets in Poland, Germany, France, Spain, Russia, the USA, and India.
 But the most famous mine is in Whitby/United Kingdom.
 Definitely, there is no jet mine in the Netherlands, so the black jet jewelry of the lady in mourning comes to the Southern Sea area by trade.
 Or… when you are lucky you find it on a Dutch beach, floated there from England.

 Why mourning jewelry?

-The easiest answer to that question is that jet is black, the color of mourning.
+The easiest answer to that question is that the jet is black, the color of mourning.
 It is rather cheap for a widow to come by (that is in those days).
 And it has no luster, so suitable for a grieving lady.

 But here is more to it.